PrEP - your protection against HIV

 How do I take PrEP correctly?

-You can take PrEP daily or take on demand.
+You can take PrEP daily or take on demand (see infographic)

 Can I get HIV even though I am taking PrEP?

-If you take the tablets regularly and correctly, the risk is extremely low.
-Only if there are gaps in your intake lasting several days or if you take counterfeit preparations can the protection weaken.
-Important: PrEP only protects against HIV - not against other STIs.
+If you take the tablets regularly and correctly (see infographic), the risk is very low.important: PrEP only protects against HIV - not against other STIs.

 Similar blog posts